Skip to content

 How can an EOR prevent worker misclassification?

-EOR prevents worker misclassification by taking all the responsibility of hiring workers, managing their benefits, Payroll, and complying with employment law.
+EOR prevents worker misclassification by taking all the responsibility of hiring workers, managing their benefits, payroll, and complying with employment law.

 By taking on all the responsibility of hiring and managing workers, a company reduces the risk of misclassifying them.
 Workers will be classified as employees rather than independent contractors.